cooolgamer/Custom-Homemenu-3DS/README.md

 EUR/USA/JPN on Old/New 3DS/2DS on < 11.14 (11.14 work)
 # What changed?
 What is modified?
 ## V2.1
-* Fastest boot (don't work on USA for some reasons...)
+* Fastest boot on EUR/JPN
 * Cursor shadow like old homemenu
 * and finaly, JPN compatibility!
 ## V2